 Malaysia is a multicultural country with much to offer visitors-regardless of their budget or what their idea of fun might be.
 Kuala Lumpur, the country's capital, is a cosmopolitan city with amazing shopping and stunning architecture-within blocks, you'll find both the ultramodern Petronas Towers and a number of colonial palaces and buildings.

-Just a short drive away from the capital, there are islands, mountains, and record-breaking caves, as well as countless temples and a unique chance to explore the fauna-rich jungle of Borneo.
+Just a short drive away from the capital, there are plenty of things to do-from islands, mountains, and record-breaking caves, to countless temples and a unique chance to explore the fauna-rich jungle of Borneo.

 Malaysia is also a popular destination for snorkeling and scuba diving, with beautiful coral reefs and soft sandy beaches that regularly make top destinations lists.